 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency F. Qualify for and maintain n participation i n the National Flood Insurance Program.
-Wellhead Protection No - - - How has or will this be integrated Not applicable How has or will this be integrated with the HMP and how does this reduce risk?
-Not applicable Emergency Management Ordinance No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Not applicable Climate Change Ordinance No - - - How has or will this be integrated Not applicable ow has or will this be integrated with the HMP and how does this reduce risk? of applicable Other: Erosion Yes Town Code, Chapter 110, Zoning.
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Citation and Date (code chapter) Authority (local, county, state, federal) Responsible Person, Department or Agency F. Qualify for and maintain n participation i n the National Flood Insurance Program.
+Wellhead Protection No - - - How has or will this be integrated whot applicable with the HMP ar nd how does this reduce risk?
+Emergency Management Ordinance No - - - How has or will this be integrated whot applicable with the HMP ar nd how does this reduce risk?
+Climate Change Ordinance No - - - How has or will this be integrated whot applicable with the HMP ar and how does this reduce risk?
+Other: Erosion Yes Town Code, Chapter 110, Zoning.
 1/16/1992.
 Local and County Planning Board